Dipxssi/react/README.md

 **Tech Used:**
 React state & conditional rendering, API integration (Hugging Face Inference API), environment variables, dynamic UI updates

+### 😂 5. `meme-generator`
+A dynamic meme generator that fetches random meme templates from an external API and lets users add custom top and bottom text.

+**Features:**
+- Fetches meme images from the Imgflip public API
+- Users can generate a new meme template with a button click
+- Real-time updates to top and bottom text
+- Layered text on top of images like classic meme formats

+**Tech Used:**
+React `useState` and `useEffect`, API fetching with `fetch()`, controlled inputs, event handling, conditional rendering

 ## **Tech Stack**
 React.js